cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 multiple shares, and (2) combining shares to reveal the resulting secret.

-This secret sharing scheme works over any field F. In this specification, F is the scalar field of the prime-order group G. For convenience, we assume F has a member function called `random_element` which returns a uniformly random element in the field.
+This secret sharing scheme works over any field F. In this specification, F is the scalar field of the prime-order group G.

-The procedure for splitting a secret into shares is as follows:
+The procedure for splitting a secret into shares is as follows.

 ~~~
   secret_share_split(s, n, t):

   Inputs:
   - s, secret to be shared, an element of F
   - n, the number of shares to generate, an integer
   - t, the threshold of the secret sharing scheme, an integer

   Outputs: a list of n secret shares, each of which is an element of F

   Errors:
   - "invalid parameters", if t > n

   def secret_share(s, n, t):
     if t > n:
       raise "invalid parameters"

     # Generate random coefficients for the polynomial
     coefficients = [s]
     for i in range(t - 1):
-    coefficients.append(F.random_element())
+      coefficients.append(RandomScalar())

     # Evaluate the polynomial for each participant, identified by their index i
     points = []
     for i in range(n):
       point_i = polynomial_evaluate(1, coefficients)
       points.append(point_i)
     return points
 ~~~

 Let `points` be the output of this function.
 The i-th element in `points` is